 Governmental Energy Aggregation: Local Community Buying Power

 In Ohio, local communities are allowed, by law, to join their citizens together to buy natural gas and/or electricity as a group and thereby gain "buying power" to solicit the lowest price for the group's natural gas and/or electricity needs.
 This is called Governmental Aggregation.
-The Public Utilities Commission of Ohio (PUCO) presents the following information to help you understand the process if your community decides to aggregate.
+The PUCO presents the following information to help you understand the process if your community decides to aggregate.

 What is Aggregation?